janisaiad/SCIML/README.md

-for fno heat, we can try to infer on a completely different solutions to see dependency to number of fourier layers for neuraloperator, don't forget torch_harmonics and wandb
+for fno heat, we can try to infer on a completely different solutions to see dependency to number of fourier layers for neuraloperator, don't forget torch_harmonics and wandb we can compare the fourier weights for every layers make a computationnal graph